dylan-profiler/visions/docsrc/source/visions/design_decisions.rst

 Nullable types
 --------------
-All types are nullable by default, meaning that
+All types are nullable by default.

 Memory usage
 ------------